|

 phase of a product's life-cycle to provide useful reliability information:

-- Component-level
+-

-Testing - Although component-level testing can continue
+Component-level Testing - Although component-level testing can

-component-level testing is undertaken to begin characterizing a
+cases, component-level testing is undertaken to begin characterizing a

 product's reliability even though full system-level test units are